Learn how to adjust the quantity or total value of your products in QuickBooks Desktop.

 Your product’s total value is its average cost multiplied by its quantity in stock.
 Things like seasonal demand or spoilage can affect this value.

-Tip: It’s best to reach out to your accountant for advice before you adjust stock value.
+Tip: It’s best to reach out to your accountant for advice before you adjust inventory value.
 If you don’t have an accountant, we can help find one near you.

-Step 2: Set up your stock adjustment account
+Step 2: Set up your inventory adjustment account